gaetanX21/gaetanX21.github.io/_projects/dsb.md

     The IPF algorithm amounts to iteratively solving half-bridges (i.e. projecting with respect to the KL divergence) until convergence to a fixed point denoted by $S$ here
 </div>

 The only difficulty in implementing IPF is that the reverse transitions are not known in closed-form.
 This is where the DSB model comes into play.
 Basically, DSB models all transitions as Gaussian kernels in such a way that the reverse transitions can be approximated in closed-form.
-However, this closed-form approximation still requires computing Stein scores (i.e. expressions of the form $\nabla_x \log p(x)$).
+However, this closed-form approximation still requires computing Stein scores (i.e. expressions of the form $\nabla _ \mathbf{x} \log p(\mathbf{x})$).
 We use score-matching to estimate these scores, yielding the DSB model.

 ## The Gaussian Case